Co-Option Vacancy on Todenham Parish Council

 What is a councillor?

-Councillors are elected to represent an individual geographical unit on the council, known as a ward or – parish – in Todenham it is the entire parish.
-They are generally elected by the public every four years, but there are two Co-option spaces available on the Parish Council at the moment as Councillors Stephen Pannell & Bruce Eastabrook have moved away from the village and therefore given their resignation to the Parish Council.
+Councillors are elected to represent an individual geographical unit on the council, known as a ward or parish – in Todenham it is the entire parish.
+They are generally elected by the public every four years, but there is a Co-option space available on the Parish Council at the moment as Councillor Bill Joss has retired and therefore given his resignation to the Parish Council.

 What do councillors do?